 You’ve already taken a major step forward (and considered risk) by purchasing an investment property.

-In this post, we’ll provide five examples of risks in property management and why reducing that risk is important to your investment success.
+In this post, we’ll provide four examples of risks in property management and why reducing that risk is important to your investment success.

 Why is reducing risk in property management important?

 Reducing risk in property management is smart business and will save you in long run.
 Accepting a healthy level of risk in your investment property will bolster long-term gains and capital growth.
 But take on too much risk and you may find yourself in financial trouble.

 As a landlord it’s important to understand and access each risk ahead of time.
 Below is the top 4 risks that landlords should be aware of:

 4 examples of risk in property management

 You’ve been told that leaving your investment property vacant is possibly the worst thing you can do.
 It makes sense, right?
 No tenant, no income.
 So, in your desperation to avoid this happening, you say yes to the first tenant that comes along.
 What could go wrong?
 More than you can imagine!

 Take on an unknown tenant and you could be taking on a whole world of problems.
 Will they look after your property as if it were their own?
 Will they pay their rent on time?
 Or worse still, will they pay rent at all?

 You can effectively manage this risk by choosing a property manager that has a proven tenant screening process.
 A process that sees them meet the tenants in person, check their rental history and obtain current references.